pjechris/Akane/README.md

 ```

-### ComponentView
+### ComponentDisplayable

-Data flow between a ViewModel and its ComponentView is bidirectional:
+Data flow between a ViewModel and its ComponentDisplayable is bidirectional:

 - View <- ViewModel for data, through *bindings*
 - View -> ViewModel for actions, through *commands*: for instance, send a message or order a product.